 The Victorian Government has given a list of when you should wash your hands thoroughly, including:

 The global impact of the COVID-19 outbreak has shown how easily germs can spread in daily life.
-Two in five (40%) respondents said their hand-washing habits have changed since the onset of the pandemic, and almost half of the Australians we surveyed believe they will continue to wash their hands more regularly to avoid getting sick (45%).
-A similar number of people additionally use hand sanitiser (47%) to keep germs at bay, while some switched to antibacterial soap as a result of COVID-19 (12%).
+Over a third of respondents (34%) said their hand-washing habits have changed since the onset of the pandemic, and two-fifths of the Australians we surveyed believe they will continue to wash their hands more regularly to avoid getting sick (40%).
+A similar number of people additionally use hand sanitiser (41%) to keep germs at bay, while some switched to antibacterial soap as a result of COVID-19 (6%).

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.